hellofatimad/cse15l-lab-reports/lab-report1.md

 ![Image](lab1cmds.png)

 In this part, we will be trying out some commands in the terminal.
-When making these commands, they will be received from your device and the remote server.
+When making these commands, your device and the remote server will receive them.

 The following are the commands that I've used: